CiscoDevNet/cjaas-widgets/CustomerJourney/README.md

 ### Latest Version

-customer-journey-8.0.7.js
+customer-journey-8.0.9.js

-<sub>_* Any older version will no longer work because the backend APIs have breaking changes.
+<sub>_* Any older version older than 8.0.7 will no longer work because the backend APIs have breaking changes.
 Please use this version going forward_</sub>

 ### Customer Journey Widget Properties